Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Bina Aaron, who grew up the oldest of nine children in the Hasidic community in Borough Park, Brooklyn, relished accompanying her grandfather to his job in Manhattan's diamond district when she was about 12 years old.

-“I was introduced to the outside world when my grandfather took me to work,” said Aaron, now 21.
+“I was introduced to the outside world when my grandfather took me to work,” said Aaron, who is now 21.
 “I saw there was another way of living.”

 She started questioning the rules of the community.
-And little by little, she rebelled.
-Maybe it was as small an act as leaving the top button of her blouse undone.
-Or as bold a statement as speaking to classmates about menstruation, a taboo topic.
+And little by little, she came to rebel.
+Maybe it was as small and subtle an act as leaving the top button of her blouse undone.
+Or as bold a statement as speaking to classmates about menstruation, a taboo.
 She refused to wear thick black stockings like others in the community.
-She spun visions of herself in blue jeans.
+Instead, she spun visions of herself in blue jeans.

 Watch: Community in Conflict: Hasidic Jews & Education

-With money earned as a baby sitter, Aaron even bought an iPad -- a window into the wider world.
+With money earned as a baby sitter, Aaron even bought an iPad -- a window onto the wider world.
 She took the tablet to a corner near Chinatown to get a Wi-Fi signal, and stayed there for hours.

-Officials at her religious school found out.
+Officials at her religious school found out, though.
 They told a friend to stop walking home with Aaron from school every day, she said, and to cut off communication with her.

 “She stopped talking to me, I felt betrayed,” Aaron said.
 “I was very close with her.”

 One day, when Aaron was 14, school officials summoned her to a meeting.
 It was about that iPad, Aaron recalled.
-They'd been informed she had one.

 “They said I had two options: Either put a filter on my iPad or not come back,” she said.